Skip to contents

 load = function(data) { return(data) }

-read = reader_las(filter = filter)
+read = reader(filter = filter)

 call = callback(load, expose = select, no_las_update = TRUE)